Sound velocity peak and conformality in isospin QCD: Equations of state

 We note that the $c_s^2$ at tree level also shows the peak in the crossover region and then the convergence to the conformal limit at high density.
-As we noted in the Introduction, these tree level behaviors can be achieved if the pressure behaves as $P(\mu_I) \sim \mu_I^2 \Lambda^2 + \mu_I^4$ where $\Lambda$ is some non-perturbative scale.
-At low density we have $m_\pi, m_\sigma \neq 0$ which plays the role of $\Lambda$, and at high density the tree level EOS is dominated by $\mu_I^2 \Delta^2$ and $\Delta^4$ terms with $\Delta \sim \mu_I$.
-The low density behavior is qualitatively similar in computations at tree level and at one-loop, but the mechanisms for high density behaviors are different, as mentioned earlier.
-As a result, the location of peaks, which are affected both by low and high density behaviors, are naturally different.
-As claimed earlier in this section, the tree level result which crucially depends on the scaling $\Delta \sim \mu_I$ is potentially misleading from the microscopic point of view; we should not take the tree level result at its face value.
+As we noted in the Introduction, these behaviors can be acheived by $P(\mu_I) \sim c_2 \mu_I^2 \Lambda^2 + c_4 \mu_I^4$ with $\Lambda$ being some scale.
+Purely hadronic models may achieve this condition, but this by itself does not mean that the EOS is described correctly, as we have mentioned in discussion of $P$ vs $\varepsilon$ and $n_I$ vs $\mu_I$.
+In our standpoint, the tree level results, which crucially depend on the scaling $\Delta_{\rm tree} \sim \mu_I$, becomes potentially misleading at high density.

 With the above qualifications in mind, in the next section we look into more details of our model regarding it as a model of composite particles.